jorisvanzundert/zotero-link-opener/README.md

 4. Select Install from VSIX…

-## Creating markdown links to Zotero items
+## Creating Markdown links to Zotero items

 The zotero-markdown-translator is your best friend.
 Download and install it from GitHub: https://github.com/silentdot/zotero-markdown-translator/.
 Once installed you can drag and drop Zotero items (and even links to highlights and annotations in PDFs) from Zotero to a Markdown document in VSCode/VSCodium.